Shine logo

 Cons

-0 company-owned units (bottom 5%) - the franchisor does not operate locations itself, which limits their ability to test new ideas and maintain firsthand knowledge of running a unit.
+0 company-owned units means the franchisor does not operate locations itself, which limits their ability to test and refine systems from firsthand experience.

 Territory Protection